Also consult General Regulations G.30-G.56 as well as the LLM Policy Document of the Faculty of Law.

 - a letter of motivation

-With regard to the abovementioned curriculum, the relevant General Academic Regulations. apply and the dissertation counts 100% for the final mark.
-The dissertation consists of 36 000-48 000 words – including footnotes but excluding the table of contents and the bibliography.
-The final copy of the dissertation must be accompanied by a proof of submission of an article to a journal accredited by the Department of Higher Education and Training.
+With regard to the abovementioned curriculum, the relevant General Regulations. apply and the dissertation counts 100% for the final mark.
+The dissertation consists of 36 000-48 000 words – including footnotes but excluding the list of contents and the bibliography.
+The final copy of the dissertation must be accompanied by a proof of submission of an article to a journal.
 The article must be based on the research that the student has conducted for the dissertation and be approved by the supervisor.
-The Faculty of Law guideline document on co-authorship with students applies.

-A written agreement between the student and supervisor must be signed.
+A written agreement between the student and supervisor should be signed.
 The document serves as the basis for the interaction between the student and the supervisor.
-It indicates their individual roles, responsibilities and expectations and makes it clear that they are entering into a binding undertaking with each other.
-The supervisor has the responsibility to ensure that the dissertation is properly prepared by the student.
+It indicates their individual roles, responsibilities and expectations and making it clear that they are entering into a binding undertaking with each other.
+The supervisor has the responsibility to ensure that the mini-dissertation is properly prepared by the student.

 Pass with distinction